jeremytammik/tbc/a/1975_nairobi.md

 twitter:

- with the #RevitAPI @AutodeskForge @AutodeskRevit #bim #ForgeDevCon https://autode.sk/64bitelementid
+I am in Nairobi, Kenya, right now, getting to know the team here; new APS landing page, create RVT using APS and using NetTopologySuite with the #RevitAPI @AutodeskForge @AutodeskRevit #bim #ForgeDevCon https://autode.sk/nairobi

 I am writing this in Nairobi, Kenya, getting to know the team here; also, the new APS landing page just went live, and Benoit points out a useful geometric modelling library to help power your Revit add-in
 &ndash; DAS team in Nairobi, Kenya